 This section describes the PERSAM calculations for the three tiers.
-The calculations can be started by clicking on the 'start calculation' button in the fixed data screen.
-As long as the calculations of a project are in progress, the clock is visible in the fixed data screen.
-When the calculation for a project are finished, the fixed data screen contains the message 'The calculation for this project is done' and the results screen is visible in the project.
+The calculations can be started by clicking on the 'Start calculation' button in the fixed data screen.
+As long as the calculation of a project is in progress, the clock is visible in the fixed data screen.
+When the calculation for a project is finished, the fixed data screen contains the message 'The calculation for this project is done' and the results screen is visible in the project.